ASISaga/BusinessInfinity/docs/questions.md

 What’s your plan for the 3 months of YC?
 What’s your goal?
 How could you make $100K in MRR?
 What would that take?
 Why haven’t you grown faster?

-doola logo
-The Easiest Way to Start and Scale Your U.S. Business.
-Book a Demoright arrow

 Entrepreneurship
 The Ultimate Y Cominator Interview Prep List: 50+ Questions